(In alphabetical order by first name)

 Graham Buchan has published two books and a pamphlet of poetry with The Tall Lighthouse; individual poems in two national newspapers and many magazines; short stories in The London Magazine, Litro, Zembla and Butterfly; regular film and art reviews for East End Life and The Detour; and travel writing.

 Gregory Jackson has studied at City Lit under Zoë Fairbairns and John Petherbridge.
-His poetry has been published in The Times and his story ‘Purge’ featured at Liars’ League NYC in June 2012.
+His writing has appeared in The Mays, The Independent, and the Bridport Prize anthology.
 He lives in London.

 Gregory Norminton was born in Berkshire in 1976.
 He has published four novels, including The Ship of Fools and Serious Things.
 'At prayer in the madhouse' belongs to a forthcoming collection of very short stories.
 Gregory lives in Edinburgh.
 His website is www.gregorynorminton.co.uk